rexhanh/1724_final_project/proposal.md

 ### GUI usage

-We will also make a GUI of this tool using [ratatui](https://ratatui.rs/), starting GUI by using `$finance --gui`

-The GUI will mainly contain two part, on the left will be a list view, on the right will be a chart view.
+We will also make a GUI of this tool using [ratatui](https://ratatui.rs/).The GUI will mainly contain two part, on the left will be a list view, on the right will be a chart view.
 At the top, there will be a search bar that user can add and search for the stock/ETF/index, and it will show up in list view on the left side.

-**Will use tui-textarea/tui-input**
+1. Starting GUI
+   `$finance --gui`

-The list view contains multiple stock/ETF/index, showing its name, current price, and change.
+2. On the left, there is a list view contains multiple stock/ETF/index, showing its name, current price, and change.

-**Will use List widget from ratatui and popup from ratatui**
+   **Will use List widget from ratatui**

-On the right will be a chart showing daily moving, or the user can choose to show chart of a month, six month or a year.
+3. On the right will be a chart showing daily moving, or the user can choose to show chart of a month, six month or a year.

    **Will use Chart widget from ratatui**

-On the bottom of the chart will show the open, high, low, previous close, change, and change percent.
+4. On the bottom of the chart will show the open, high, low, previous close, change, and change percent.

+5. Search bar on the top
+   **Will use tui-textarea/tui-input and and popup from ratatui**

 # Tentative plan

-Early November to mid November
+**Early November to mid November**
 Complete the command line interface part of the project.
 If CLI part finishes early, we will move on to GUI earlier.

-Mid November to early December
+**Mid November to early December**
 Complete the GUI part of the project

-Early December to mid December
+**Early December to mid December**
 Complete the entire project, finishing the report.